gezm0/internship_diploma/README.md

 - <s>Fill 'ships_id' column with ships_id_list.</s>
 - <s>Rework script for separate person lines with each starship (not several ships in one person line).</s>
 - <s>Write query to display output.</s>
-- Maby split tasks of pulling data about ships and persons to different scripts.
+- <s>Maby split tasks of pulling data about ships and persons to different scripts.</s> Nope.
 - <s>Clean out repo a bit.</s> I was reorganized hierarchy a bit.
 - <s>Add flask support to display output.</s>